-Street SystemBefore tackling the freeway system, it is wise to study a city map.
+Street SystemBefore tackling the freeway system, it is wise to study a city map, as getting to your destination can be tricky.
 Freeways encircle and crisscross the city; names often change with the direction.
 The major city access routes spiral out from central downtown, not adhering to a north-south or east-west format.

 The speed limit downtown is 35 mph or as posted.
 Rush hours generally occur Monday through Friday from 7 to 9 a.m. and from 4 to 6 p.m.
 Right turns on red are permitted unless otherwise posted.

 ParkingMetered parking is available and operational Monday through Saturday 7 a.m. to 6 p.m., with an average rate of $1.50 per hour.
 A Downtown Hopper Pass allowing visitors to park at spaces throughout the central business district is available for $7 and can be purchased at any pay station.